-Learn how to make this wild rice soup with ham, a fabulous recipe on chilly days, or any time you feel like making a comforting meal for you and your family.
+Learn how to make this wild rice soup with ham, a great recipe on chilly days or whenever you feel like making a comforting meal for you and your family.

 Anyone who has met me knows I lived in Minnesota for many years.
 Winters are cold, long, and harsh, summers are short, and you need fuel to survive the low temperatures that people experience.